Curriculum Information

 Topic/ Theme Year Rota

 Teachers will follow the below rota as to which topic area they will be following.
-EYFS-KS3 will run on a 2 yearly programme.
-High School will run on a 3 yearly programme.
 This is to ensure pupils do not repeat topics and areas of learning, ensuring a broad, balanced and spiralled curriculum.

 EYFS-KS3